 14 Units are required to complete this award

-- 7 group A units (1 module choice for vocalists/instrumentalists)
+- 6 compulsory elective units (1 module choice for vocalists/instrumentalists)

 Elective Units (4 of the following)

-CUSMPF401A Rehearse music for group performances (linked to unit CUSMPF404A - below)
+CUAMPF401 Rehearse music for group performances (linked to unit CUAMPF404 - below)

-CUSMPF404A Perform music as part of a group (linked to unit CUSMPF401A - above)
+CUAMPF404 Perform music as part of a group (linked to unit CUAMPF401 - above)

-CUSMPF302A Prepare for performances (linked to unit CUSMPF410A - below)
+CUAMPF302 Prepare for performances (linked to unit CUAMPF410 - below)

-CUSMPF410A Perform music from written notation (linked to unit CUSMPF302A - above)
+CUAMPF410 Perform music from written notation (linked to unit CUAMPF302 - above)

 Linked units must be done together (and therefore account for 2 elective choices)

-Daniel Thornton is an accomplished songwriter, musician and worship leader as well as a dynamic communicator.
-He is the Head of Department, Music and Creative Arts at Alphacrucis College, serves local churches and their worship teams around the globe and is also engaged as a professional composer and performer.
+Daniel Thornton: accomplished and awarded songwriter, musician and worship leader, sought-after minister and educator.
+He is the world's leading expert on contemporary congregational songs.
+He is the Head of Deparment, Music and Creative Arts at Alphacrucis College, and serves local churches and their worship teams around the globe as well as being engaged as a professional composer and performer.